Skip to Content

 An unbaked corn casserole with the words "Thanksgiving Side Dish Casserole Ideas" digitally written on top.

-It’s my favorite.
-And I know everyone else likes it (because it’s one of the best Thanksgiving side dishes), but no one else will make it.
+I know which of my Thanksgiving side dish casseroles I’m making.
+Corn casserole, if you’re wondering.
+Classic corn casserole is one of the best Thanksgiving side dish recipes.
+Who am I kidding?
+It’s the best.
+And I know everyone else likes it because it’s one of the best Thanksgiving side dishes and there aren’t ever any leftovers.
+But no one else will make it.
 So if I want it at Thanksgiving, I have to be the one to make it.

 Thanksgiving Side Dish Casseroles